Amaliegade 4: 20th century

 N. Schiøtt & Hochbrandt, a shipping company, acquired the building in 1950 and made it their new headquarters.

 Architecture

 Amaliegade 4 consists of three storeys and a cellar and is five bays wide.
 A gateway on the right side of the building opens to a long, narrow courtyard.
 An 11-bay side wing (No. 4B) of the same age as the main wing extends along the north side of the courtyard.
-At the bottom of the courtyard is a four-bay rear wing (No. 4C) which dates from before1828.
+At the bottom of the courtyard is a four-bay rear wing (No. 4C) which dates from before 1828.
 The entire complex was listed on the Danish Registry of Protected Buildings and Places in 1950.

 Today

 The building is now owned by E/F Amaliegade 4 and used as office space.